jomic/cov-sim/docs/Docs.md

 #### Selecting infection targets
 As mentioned, we will have two methods for selecting neighbours to infect.
 The first method, from our original model, simply tries to infect all neighbouring nodes.
 The second method, from the other group’s model, selects only a subset of neighbours.
-Originally, each agent only selected a single random neighbour each timestep.
+Originally, each agent only selected a single random neighbour each time-step.
 We could add a parameter for this, such that the agent will select n random neighbours to try to infect instead.

 #### Age groups